NYU-RTS/rts-docs-dev/docs/hpc/09_ood/04_RStudio.md

 Then you'll have a short wait for RStudio itself to start up.<br />

-Then after you hit the `Connect to RStudio Server` button you'll have the familar RStudio Desktop to use.
+Then after you hit the `Connect to RStudio Server` button you'll have the familiar RStudio Desktop to use.

 ![OOD RStudio Running](./static/ood_rstudio_running.png)